Author | Chatmeter TeamDate Posted | March 18, 2024

 3. Inappropriate Content, Profanity, Racism, or Other Hate Speech

 Any use of inappropriate content, profanity, or racial terms in a review is grounds for removal.
-This also includes explicit content, offensive content, hate speech, harassment, and bullying.
-Google’s content policy consists of many different guidelines restricting this content from reviews.
+This includes explicit/offensive content, hate speech, harassment, and bullying.
+Google’s content policy lists many different guidelines restricting this content from reviews.

 4. Fraudulent Reviews From Competitors